 WORKSHOP: Patient Blood Management: When One Size Doesn't Fit All - What's New in Hemostasis and Coagulation Management for Congenital Cardiac Surgery Patients

-Dr. Stephanie Grant is an Assistant Professor of Anesthesiology and Pediatrics at Emory University and Children's Healthcare of Atlanta.
-She is the Program Director of the Pediatric Cardiac Anesthesiology Fellowship at Emory.
-Her research interests include studying thrombin generation in patients with congenital heart disease and during cardiac surgery with cardiopulmonary bypass.
+Dr. Stephanie Grant is an Associate Professor of Anesthesiology and Pediatrics at Emory University and Children's Healthcare of Atlanta, where she practices Pediatric Cardiac Anesthesiology.
+She is the Program Director of the Pediatric Cardiac Anesthesiology Fellowship at Emory and is committed to the education of trainees.
+She is the Chair of the CCAS Pediatric Cardiac Anesthesiology Program Directors' Group Committee.
+Dr. Grant's research focus is on evaluating thrombin generation in patients undergoing cardiac surgery with cardiopulmonary bypass.

 Thursday, March 30, 2023